illusio666/employee_attrition_analysis/README.md

 Actual areas would need to be validated with qualitiative feedback (employee surveys) as these are based on the limited dataset and 'possible' causes of job mobility.

 For long commutes, while this doesn't help to predict attrition in our employee segmentation, it is nevertheless related to elevated attrition levels when commutes exceed 10 miles.
-So consideration should be given to reviewing the 'return to work' mandate with a priority for employees with a long commute.
+So consideration should be given to reviewing the 'return to work' mandate with a priority for employees with a long commute (but see Ethics section regarding bias and treating employees fairly).

 ## Hypotheses and validation approach